wenchonglee/playwright-vs-cypress/README.md

   await expect(page.locator(".action-select-multiple")).toHaveValues(["fr-apples", "fr-oranges", "fr-bananas"]);
   ```

-**In my experience, I don't find one to be better than the other.
+**⚖ In my experience, I don't find one to be better than the other.
 Playwright might have lesser assertions but I've yet to find myself missing Cypress's assertion library; I've not once used `deep.equal` for example.**

 ### Combating flake